chartjs/chartjs-plugin-annotation/README.md

             // Fires when an annotation is hovered.
             enter: function(context) {
                 // context: {chart, element}
             },

+            label: {
+                // Defines when annotations' labels are drawn.
+Defaults to
+                // drawTime.
+                drawTime: 'afterDatasetsDraw', // (default)
+            },

             // Array of annotation configuration objects